The Most Beautiful Lake District Villages You Need to Visit

 Many other famous poets and writers, including Samuel Taylor Coleridge, Thomas de Quincey and Sir Walter Scott have all lived or stayed in Grasmere too.

-The surrounding area is often said to be one of the most beautiful parts of the Lake District and is the place to rent out a holiday cottage with the family or just for weekend getaway, plenty of which can be found at Independent Cottages.
+The surrounding area is often said to be one of the most beautiful parts of the Lake District and is the place to rent out a holiday cottage with a provider like Independent Cottages for a family trip or just for a weekend getaway.
 So, strap on your hiking boots and head out to explore in the footsteps of some of England’s most revered poets and writers for a trip to a village that’s both aesthetic and historic.

 13. Cartmel